AdDraw/veriNoC/name_base.md

 * **Virtual Channel(VC)**
 * **Wormhole Routed NoC**
 * **input-buffered**
+* **Protocol Conversion** - i.e., transforming an IP interface protocol, e.g., AXI, to packet protocol and vice-versa
+  - packetization - (from message 2 packet) for transmission
+  - depacketization - (from packet to message) for reception
+  - flitization - (from packet to flit) according to packet/flit size constraints
+  - deflitization - (from flit to packet) according to packet/flit size constraints
+* **Message/packet queueing** i.e., buffering is needed for messages/packets to be sent and received due to temporary unavailability of communication or computation resources
+* **De/Multiplexing** - in the case of parallel organization of multiple queues

 #### Traffic Patterns (Synth)
 - **Uniform random** - each node sends packets randomly to other nodes with an equal probability P=1/N (N-number of nodes in the network) [*Eval of Deflection pdf*]